aliazimoshan/dongi/README.md

 ## Contact Information

-If you have any questions or feedback about Dongi, please contact us at support@dongi.com.
+If you have any questions or feedback about Dongi, please visit [aliazimoshan.info](https://aliazimoshan.info) for more information.